CSCfi/shibboleth-idp-authn-stepup/README.md

 By modifying the flow numerous other use cases may also be achieved.

 #### MfaRequest
 MfaRquest flow is a flow implementing oidc provider.
 Mfarequest flow expects a oidc authentication request of type id token (implicit).
-Login hint parameters are parsed to perform mfa for the user.
+The user parameters of initial authentication are expected to be found in a signed request object containing id token.
 Flow uses Mfa flow to perform the user reauthentication.
-The flow implementation is still in very early stages and should not be used.

 #### Mfa